hochiw/Eldersmap/README.md

 # Installing and Running
 Download the zip of this project. <br/>
+Open the project in the Client folder <br/>
-Don’t concern yourself with the server, it is well and alive on Heroku ;D <br/>
+Don’t concern yourself with the server, it is well and alive on Heroku <br/>
 Run project on Android Studio using an emulator or device. <br/>

 # About packages